emsig/emg3d/docs/mgwhat.rst

 **smoother**, as it only smoothes the error, it does not solve it.
 The implemented method for this is the :ref:`Gauss-Seidel` method.

-Iterative solver which work in this matrix-free manner are typically very fast at solving for the local problem, hence the *high frequency* error, but very slow at solving the global problem, hence *low frequency* error.
+Iterative solver which work in this matrix-free manner are typically **very fast at solving for the local problem**, hence at reducing the **high frequency error**, but **very slow at solving the global problem**, hence at reducing the **low frequency error**.
 High and low frequency errors are meant relatively to cell-size here.

 Moving between different grids